webdevsk/aesthetic-webworks/README.md

-# ArtistsWeb Clone - Full Stack Developer Interview Project
+# Aesthetic Webworks - A Web Design and Development agency landing page

 A modern, full-stack web application showcasing a portfolio website with admin dashboard capabilities.
 This project demonstrates proficiency in both frontend and backend development using modern technologies and best practices.